Digital Retinal Imaging & OCT Scans

 Each eye is tested separately and the entire test takes 15-45 minutes.
 Your Sunrise and Davie optometrist may ask only for a driving licence visual field test, which takes 5-10 minutes.
 If you have just asked for a driving test or the clinic doctor advised you have one, you will be informed of the result by the clinic doctor, in writing, in a few weeks.

 Normally the test is carried out by a computerised machine, called a Humphrey.
 Occasionally the manual test has to be used, a Goldman.
 For each test you have to look at a central point then press a buzzer each time you see the light.

-Sunrise Eye Care in Sunrise, FL is your family eye doctor.
+Sunrise Specialty Lens & Dry Eye Institute in Sunrise, FL is your family eye doctor.
 From routine eye exams to eye emergencies, we care about your family’s eye health.
 We welcome patients from Davie too.